Andrew-Opp/AWS-Penetration-Testing-Lab/README.md

   - Route: `0.0.0.0/0` → Internet Gateway (`pentest-lab-igw`)
 - **private-route-table** (for internal-server):
   - No route to Internet (air-gapped after setup)

+> ⚠️ **Note:** A temporary NAT Gateway was configured during the internal-server setup to allow package installation.
+It was removed after the setup to simulate an isolated network environment.

 ## 🔐 Security Groups